 Speedy winger who left Crystal Palace under a cloud, but was snapped up by Spurs under the ruling that said they only had to pay compensation to the Glaziers for the time he spent there as a youngster.

-Gained a reputation as one of the most skillful players in the Championship and he could use his pace and a trick to two to get past his opponents.
+Having made his debut as a 16 year old for Palace, Wayne gained a reputation as one of the most skillful players in the Championship and he could use his pace and a trick to two to get past his opponents.
 Came to the attention of the big clubs and with his contract running out, he refused to sign a new one, causing a backlash from the fans at Selhurst Park.

 One game ended with him throwing his shirt to the ground after getting barracked by his own fans and despite pressure from chairman Simon Jordan to make him stay at the club, he signed for Tottenham on 1st July 2005.